 The biggest factor for making or breaking this recipe is the Earl Grey Tea itself.
 Hot tea is going to melt down all that ice super fast and leave you with a watery tea drink rather than an iced latte.

-I've made hundreds of these Iced London Fog Lattes, and have tried out lots of different methods for cooling the tea down.
-Here are my favourites.
+I've made hundreds of these Iced London Fog Lattes and have tried out lots of different methods for cooling the tea down.
+Here are my favorites:

 - Make Earl Grey Ice cubes.
 If you keep a batch of Earl Grey ice cubes on hand, you'll be able to quickly cool a batch of hot tea without watering it down.